Display Patient Information Leaflets

 Diverticulosis and Diverticulitis

-Diverticulosis occurs when small defects in the muscle of the wall of the large intestine (colon) allow small pockets or pouches (diverticula) to form.
+Diverticulosis occurs when small defects in the muscle of the wall of the large bowel (colon) allow small pockets or pouches (diverticula) to form.
 Diverticulitis is infection or inflammation of these abnormal pouches.
-Together, these conditions are called
+Together, these conditions are called diverticular disease.

 Diverticular disease is not associated with more serious conditions, such as bowel cancer, despite some similar symptoms.